John W. Welch explains important numbers in antiquity:

 It is interesting how the number 24 (or 23 as shown above) is used in the Book of Mormon in relation to judgement, for example:

-How would Joseph Smith have remembered to use this symbolism when dictating the Book of Mormon?
+How would Joseph Smith have known about this symbolism and remembered to use it when dictating the Book of Mormon?